trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 ``hive.s3.security-mapping.config-file``                The JSON configuration file containing security mappings.

 ``hive.s3.security-mapping.iam-role-credential-name``   The name of the *extra credential* used to provide the IAM role.

+``hive.s3.security-mapping.kms-key-id-credential-name`` The name of the *extra credential* used to provide the
+                                                        KMS-managed key ID.

 ``hive.s3.security-mapping.refresh-period``             How often to refresh the security mapping configuration.